 Accounting and Finance Jobs

-The main hub of accounting and finance jobs in Canada is in the province of Ontario, but one can find work in any part of the country with the high skilled education and experience in accounting and finance sector.
+The main hub of accounting and finance jobs in Canada is in the province of Ontario, but one can find work in any part of the country with a highly skilled education and experience in the accounting and finance sector.

-For accountants, Canadian government requires you to have Public Accountants Council or Chartered Professional Accountants recognition/registration.
+For accountants, the Canadian government requires you to have Public Accountants Council or Chartered Professional Accountants recognition/registration.

 The salary packages are quite good and you enjoy a lot of benefits along with your base salary by holding the status of a Canadian PR.